WRITING AWARDS XLIV • 2017

 New Millennium Flash Fiction Prize

-Adam Sifre of Wayne, NJ for “Poppa’s Parrot” (read it here)
+Adam Sifre of Wayne, NJ for “Papa’s Parrot” (read it here)

 New Millennium Poetry Prize